 Continuing Operational Impact The novel coronavirus, COVID-19, has progressed through several variants since its emergence in 2019.
-The current variant affecting the jurisdictions in which we do business is the Omicron variant.
-Due to the Omicron variant appearing to be less severe than prior variants, and with vaccination programs having advanced, federal, state and local governments throughout the United States, Australia, New Zealand have largely lifted restrictions and returned to pre-COVID activities.
+The current variant affecting the jurisdictions in which we do business is the Omicron variant, and as at the date of this report, a new subvariant of Omicron is emerging.
+Due to the Omicron variant appearing to be less severe than prior variants, and with vaccination programs substantially advanced, federal, state and local governments throughout the United States, Australia, New Zealand have largely lifted restrictions and returned to pre-COVID activities.
 There can be no assurances, however, that there will be no further variants of COVID-19 which could reverse the current trend.